magomimmo/modern-cljs/doc/tutorial-20.md

 suspicious as well: if you take a look at it you'll see testing code only.

-As said, we'd like to substitute the original `Enfocus` testing code with correspondent unit tests based on the [clojurescript.test][11] lib and we're going to move them away from the `src/cljs` codebase by parking it into a `temp` directory for later reference.
+As said, we are preparing the field for substituting the original `Enfocus` testing code with correspondent unit tests based on the [clojurescript.test][11] lib and we're going to move them away from the `src/cljs` codebase by parking it into a `temp` directory for later reference.

 ```bash
 mkdir -p temp/enfocus